Continental Bank Building

-The Continental Bank Building is a 50-story skyscraper at 30 Broad Street in the Financial District of Manhattan, New York City.
-It was completed in 1932 in the Art Deco style.
+The Continental Bank Building is a 50-story Art Deco skyscraper at 30 Broad Street in the Financial District of Manhattan, New York City.
 It is next to the New York Stock Exchange Building.

 History

 Origins

 In 1929, a new 50-story building was announced at 30 Broad Street (location of the former 15-story Johnston Building) to house the Continental Bank and Trust Company and various brokers.
 The site extends along Broad Street at 87 ft 7 in, the length of Exchange Place runs 149 ft 8.5 in from New Street, and runs 88 ft along New Street.
 The building site was once owned by the Dutch Reformed Church which had erected the city's second almshouse on the site before 1659.

 Architecture and construction

 The estimated cost of the new building was $20 million.
 The project was the largest single cooperative building venture undertaken to that time.
 Cross and Cross were announced as the building's planners.
 An "unusual" feature of the building was a sub-basement clearing house where owner-tenants each have floor space and can transact business with other owner-tenants in the building by a system of pneumatic tubes to exchange receipts.
 Architects Morris and O’Connor completed drawings for the building in 1931.

 The demolition of the Johnston building was planned from May 5 to July 13.
 The 15-story structure had exterior masonry that bore walls composed of granite (some pieces weighing as much as 10 tons) that were up to three feet thick at the lower walls.
 The exterior was ashlar granite while the interior was common brick backup laid in cement mortar.
 Its steel internal skeleton was only designed to carry the floor loads, because the exterior was self-supporting.